The next election for Multnomah County will be the May 21, 2024 Primary Election.

 Our speakers can address:

 - Voter registration and the mechanics of voting.
-Our speakers can help your audience register (or update their registrations) on the spot.
+Our speakers can help your audience register (or update their registrations).

 - Importance of voting and civic participation.